armbian/documentation/docs/build-framework/board-configuration.md

 - `no`: no video output; desktop builds are refused (`BUILD_DESKTOP` is forced off)

-Declares whether the board can drive a display (for splash, desktop and other eyecandy).
+Declares whether the board can drive a display (for splash, desktop and other eye candy).
 Setting `no` on a headless board disables the video stack and prevents a desktop image from being built for it.

 #### POWER_MANAGEMENT_FEATURES